The Untold Budgeting Horror Stories

 A Neglected Necessity

 Celebrities, athletes and the many other prominent people who suffer the painful blows of bad finances will never be able to blame “low ” for their enigma.
-Practicing good financial handling is more about being mindful of spending than having a lot of money.
+Practicing good financial handling is more about being mindful of spending than having a lot of .

 One of the things that make budgeting something that people overlook or neglect is the fact that they don't see it as a necessity.
 The truth is, putting together a budget is not only for those who…